Climate Action Plan

 In a Nutshell

 A Climate Action Plan identifies the strategies an organization plans to implement to reduce its greenhouse gas (GHG) emissions.
-While the instructions in this BMP are tailored to local governments, any organization (including businesses, not-for-profit organizations, and universities) can complete a Climate Action Plan.
+While the instructions in this tool are tailored to local governments, any organization (including businesses, not-for-profit organizations, and universities) can complete a Climate Action Plan.

 Practical Solution